Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

       $ mkdir ~/.config/Nitrokey

-   And plug your Nitrokey FIDO2.
+   And plug your Nitrokey.

-   Once done with the preparation, we can start to configure the computer to use the Nitrokey FIDO2 for 2nd factor authentication at login and ``sudo``.
+   Once done with the preparation, we can start to configure the computer to use the Nitrokey for 2nd factor authentication at login and ``sudo``.

 5. **Generate the U2F config file**

    To generate the configuration file we will use the ``pamu2fcfg`` utility that comes with the ``libpam-u2f``.
 For convenience, we will directly write the output of the utility to the ``u2f_keys`` file under ``.config/Nitrokey``.
-First plug your Nitrokey FIDO2 (if you did not already), and enter the following command:
+First plug your Nitrokey (if you did not already), and enter the following command:

    .. code-block:: bash